 Proportion also applies to the accessories!
 When we are petite, making sure that our handbag doesn’t get so big it swallows it up.
 We all love a great tote to carry it all; but carrying something a little smaller is totally in keeping with your overall look!

 Is Partially Petite a Thing?

 Oh yes!!
 You can be taller than 5’3″ with long legs and a shorter torso.
 So you may need regular sized / length pants, with a petite top!
 Or vice versa….so if you’ve been discouraged in the stores, this might be why.
 The fit for petite sizes, as mentioned above, is very different from regular.

-Regular tops on a petite frame, will be too loose, straps too long so show off too much skin or cleavage, and hemline will be well past the waist.
+Regular tops on a petite frame, will be too loose.
+Straps too long will show off too much skin or cleavage.
+Hemline will be well past the waist.
 A quick trip to the petites section, even just to test this theory, might get your shopping back on track!

 I came across this really great video by The Petite Shop that does a great job of explaining this body style and I wanted to share it with you!

 What I’ve learned about my body is that once a fully grown woman, I’m not petite.
 Even though I only stand at a whopping 5’4″, my legs are plenty long enough for regular cut.
 As well, if I want to wear a higher heels with my classic or straight leg cut trousers, I don’t mind a little longer than regular.
 That said, I love the shorter length of the amazing cigarette pant I got at Zara recently.
 It totally depends on the look you are going for!

 Also for me, I feel I prefer to wear things that have a drop waist, not at my natural waist, because it feels too high.
 While it may look very nice, my preference is a lower waist line, (or no waist line at all with dresses).
 For me, the lower waist allows for my top half to be more proportionate with my bottom half!